kavir1698/EvoDynamics.jl/docs/src/tutorial.md

 ## Creating simulation parameter files

-EvoDynamics.jl reads simulation parameters ([Model description](@ref)) from a julia file containing dictionaries and functions.
+EvoDynamics.jl reads simulation parameters ([Model Parameters and Simulation Outline](@ref)) from a julia file containing dictionaries and functions.
 This file can be populated manually using a text editor or from within a Julia session.

 ## Collecting data